awsdocs/amazon-ec2-user-guide/doc_source/al2-live-patching.md

 **To enable Kernel Live Patching**

-1. Kernel live patches are available for Amazon Linux 2 with kernel version `5.10` or later\.
+1. Kernel live patches are available for the following Amazon Linux 2 kernel versions:
+   + Kernel version `4.14` or `5.10` on the `x86_64` architecture
+   + Kernel version `5.10` on the `ARM64` architecture

    To check your kernel version, run the following command\.

    ```
    $ sudo yum list kernel